Deniz Kayadelen: Recognition

 In 2025, Deniz Kayadelen was listed by MSN among the Top 10 Self-Made Women to Watch.

-She was also honored with the Power Feminine Speaker Award at the Women’s Health and Mindfulness Leadership Congress in Paris.
+She also received the Power Feminine Speaker Award at the Women's Health and Mindfulness Leadership Congress in Paris.

 Additional coverage of her career and impact appeared in Winspire Live.

-Personal life and work
+Other work

+Consultancy

 In addition to her swimming career, Kayadelen has established herself as a consultant with over 15 years of experience specializing in talent management, change management and work motivation.
 Kayadelen has also founded her own company, "Out of Comfort Zone," focusing on fear management, resilience, and motivation.
 She works with cold water immersion and coaching with individuals and teams in companies.

-Media Projects
+Media projects

 In January 2024, the German television channel SAT3 released the Documentary "Motivation Superpower—Strong Will to Achieve Your Goal" (Superkraft Motivation—Willensstarkzum Ziel) based on Deniz Kayadelen's life.
 The documentary explores the science behind motivational forces, focusing on psychological and neuroscience aspects and presenting diverse case studies.

 Kayadelen also participated in an ARD German TV channel documentary called "My body.
 My feel-good temperature—Cold" (Mein Körper.
 Meine Wohlfühltemperatur —Kälte), released in February of the same year.
 This documentary explores the impact of cold water on the body and the ways in which cold can be beneficial.
 It shows different case studies of people who have developed resistance to the cold, Kayadelen being one of them.

 Books

+She is the author of the upcoming book From Fear to Peak Flow: Break Through Limits with a Groundbreaking Fusion of Neuroscience, Psychology, Business, Extreme Sports, and Spiritual Wisdom, which presents the "Peak Flow Method", a framework integrating extreme athletic performance, corporate leadership, and psychology.

-She is the author of the book "Out of Comfort Zone: Cutting Edge Business Lessons Based on Sports Psychology from the Experience of an Extreme Swimmer," first published in December 2020.
+She is also the author of Out of Comfort Zone: Cutting Edge Business Lessons Based on Sports Psychology from the Experience of an Extreme Swimmer, first published in December 2020.
 It has been translated into German and Turkish.
-In this book, Kayadelen documents her journey as an extreme swimmer and offers insights into overcoming challenges and achieving success.
+In this book, Kayadelen documents her career as an extreme swimmer and provides observations about overcoming challenges and achieving success.
 Swimming is used both as a metaphor and a bridge to corporate life.

 She wrote her first book in German in 2011, "German Expats in Turkey: Successful Management in an International Context."